shxdow/shxdow.github.io/about.md

 <!-- {{site.description}} -->

 Hi!
-I'm a computer engineering student at the University of Bergamo.
+I'm an computer engineering undergraduate at the University of Bergamo.
-I'm interested in applied cryptography, low level security, maths, books and too many other things to list here.
+I'm interested in applied cryptography, reverse engineering, system internals, binary exploitation, mathematics and too many other things to list here.

 <div class="pagination">
   <!-- {% if site.author.email %} -->